geethaaripaka/bespoke-cv/README.md

 | Format preserved exactly | ✅ | ❌ |

 ## How It Works
-1. Paste a LinkedIn, Naukri, or company career page URL
+1. Paste a LinkedIn or Naukri URL
 2. Upload your CV as Word Doc
 3. Gemini AI identifies weak bullets and rewrites only those
 4. Accept or reject each suggestion — score updates live